LaurentRDC/hakyll-images/README.md

     (... omitted ...)

-    -- Compress all source Jpegs to a Jpeg quality of 50 match "files/*.jpg" $ do
+    -- Compress all source Jpegs to a Jpeg quality of 50 (maximum of 100) match "images/**.jpg" $ do
             route idRoute
-            compilte (compressJpgCompiler) 50
+            compile (compressJpgCompiler 50)

     (... omitted ...)
 ```